Prevention & Biocontrol Strategies for Thrips in Houseplants

 Pupae (soil)

-Soil-focused suppression to complete life cycle
+Soil-focused suppression to complete the life cycle

 Larvae and adults (foliar)